Create a professional CV now!

 November 2015—March 2018

-Provided excellent evidence-based care for patients, collected 15+ letters and notes of thanks from patients and their families.
+- Provided excellent evidence-based patient care and collected 15+ letters and notes of thanks from patients and their families.

 3. Keep your nursing CV education section on point

-Completing a university course is probably the most common way people get into nursing, but it’s certainly not the only way.
-However, you got your NMC PIN, make sure your nurse CV education section does what you need it to and nothing more.
-So don’t include any grades or university subjects.
+Completing a university course is probably the most common way people get into nursing, but it’s certainly not the only way to become a nurse.
+Regardless of the diverse ways individuals enter the field, obtaining your NMC PIN is the key achievement.
+Ensure your nurse CV's education section serves its purpose precisely—avoid adding grades or university subjects.

-List your academic qualifications in reverse-chronological order.
-You can safely skip mentioning your high school education if you have a post-secondary qualification and some work experience under your belt.
+List your academic qualifications in the reverse chronological order.
+If you possess a post-secondary qualification and relevant work experience, omit your high school education details.
 Use the following template for both university degrees and other tertiary qualifications:

 [Degree Type] [Degree Name](Degree Class), [Years Attended]